St Miles Bridge

 St Miles Bridge, also known as Coslany Bridge, is a grade II listed cast iron bridge with stone abutments over the River Wensum in Norwich, England, carrying Coslany Street.
 It is the earliest iron bridge in Norwich, and is thought to be the oldest bridge of its type in East Anglia.

 History

+This bridge is depicted on William Cuningham's map of Norwich drawn up in 1558.

-The bridge was designed by James Frost, if St Faith's Lane, in 1804 at a cost of £1,100.
+In 1804, the bridge was designed by James Frost, of St Faith's Lane, at a cost of £1,100.
 It was some of Frost's early work.
 In the Norwich Mercury, the novel principles of the bridge's construction were praised.
 It carried the traffic of the adjacent brewery, which is now defunct, as well as traders on Coslany Street.

 In 1912, the bridge survived a large flood in Norwich which reached the bridge's parapets.
 It was later restored, and paved in brick.
 Since, the area has largely become residential, with the bridge's use being restricted to pedestrians and cyclists.